geodynamics/aspect/cookbooks/tian_parameterization_kinematic_slab/doc/tian_parameterization_kinematic_slab.md

 ## The input file
-This cookbook includes two input files, one which advects the porosity (free fluid) compositional field through the darcy velocity, and one which advects the porosity compositional field according to the coupled two-phase reactions solved for in the Reactive Fluid Transport model.
+This cookbook includes two input files, one which advects the porosity (free fluid) compositional field through the darcy velocity, and one which advects the porosity compositional field according to the fluid velocities obtained by solving the fully coupled two-phase flow system of equations.
 Both models feature dehydration and rehydration reactions using the Tian parameterization and both input files can be found at [cookbooks/tian_parameterization_kinematic_slab](https://www.github.com/geodynamics/aspect/blob/main/cookbooks/tian_parameterization_kinematic_slab/).
 One important problem in models that track the partitioning of fluid into/out of a solid phase is that these interactions can be much faster than the time step of the model.
 To model these type of processes, ASPECT uses operator splitting (see also {ref}`sec:benchmark:operator-splitting`): Reactions are solved on a different time scale than advection.
 For this model, this means that at the beginning of each time step, all hydration/dehydration reactions are solved using several shorter sub-time steps.
-In the input file, we have to choose both the size of these sub-time steps and the rate (or characteristic time scale) of the solid-fluid reactions, and they have to be consistent in the sense that the operator splitting time step can not be larger than the reaction time scale.
+In the input file, we have to choose both the size of these sub-time steps and the rate (or characteristic time scale) of the solid-fluid reactions, which must be consistent in the sense that the operator splitting time step can not be larger than the reaction time scale.
 We choose a conservative value for the fluid-solid reaction time scale of 50 kyr for model stability and computational efficiency.
-For a production model one would likely want to reduce this value to be as low as possible without affecting model convergence.
+For a production model one would likely want to reduce this value to be as low as possible without affecting model convergence, since in reality the timescale for the fluid-solid reactions is likely much lower than the advection time step.
+For example, at 573 K it has been estimated that to fully serpentinize a 1 km line of mantle would take ~ 10 kyr, and this timescale seems to decrease with increasing temperature {cite:t}`macdonald_fyfe_1985`.
+However, smaller time scales would lead to very large changes in porosity that make the nonlinear solver converge less reliably unless much smaller advection time steps/higher resolution are enforced.

 ## Model Evolution
 As the slab 'subducts' across the base of the model, the hot ambient mantle heats the slab leading to progressive